richardstartin/richardstartin.github.io/_posts/2019-11-24-finding-bytes.md

 ### Searching for arbitrary bytes

-Arbitrary sequences of bytes can be found by, in effect, modifying the input such that a search for a zero byte would produce the correct answer.
+Arbitrary bytes can be found by, in effect, modifying the input such that a search for a zero byte would produce the correct answer.
 This can be done cheaply by XORing the input with the broadcast word of the sought byte.
 For instance, line-feeds can be found: